Niklas Lindgren: Arrest

 In response to a tip from the public regarding Lindgren's resemblance to the facial composite, the police approached him for a voluntary DNA sample.
 Lindgren refused, but was compelled to provide the sample in accordance with a new law after being interviewed by police.

 On 29 March 2006, police learned that the DNA sample matched those taken from the crime scenes.
 Two plainclothes officers were sent to Lindgren's place of employment.
 They arrived during his lunch break; Lindgren failed to return to work after lunch.
 Later that afternoon police released a media report indicating that they had arrested a suspect in relation to the attacks.

 Suspect in custody

 Lingren was described in media reports as a 33-year-old man living just outside Umeå, a Swedish citizen with no criminal record who was now suspected by the police as the alleged perpetrator until January 2006.
-He worked at a VAG car sales and repair shop as a sheet-metal worker, and was described as a normal family father with a common-law marriage and two children.
+He worked at a Volkswagen car sales and repair shop as a sheet-metal worker, and was described as a normal family father with a common-law marriage and two children.
 He lived in Nyland, a small tight-knit community outside of Umeå.